mamewotoko/podplayer/README.md

 * add close button to dialog
 * add table of gestures as preference
 * fix a bug that when only one episode is registered, list is in tap to refresh mode after loaded
-* save podcast list and updated time as state
 * use Google Reader or some other service to manage listened episode
 * add confirm dialog to open web site
 * play episode which is clicked while preparing other item